NagaVarmaUppalapati/STEPin-Mini-Project/1_Requirements/Readme.md

 ## What:

-**Going to the polling booth to vote becomes difficult when there is a pandemic like COVID-19.Due to this the turnout for the election will exponentially reduce.**
+**Going to the polling booth to vote becomes difficult when there is a pandemic like COVID-19.
+Due to this the turnout for the election will exponentially reduce.**

 ## When: